 Because of the hard work we did in 2013 and 2014 legislative session and the leadership of Governor Dayton, our economy is headed in the right direction, our budget is stable, and our state is out from under the economic challenges of the great recession.

 We continued some of that progress, but 2015 was also a year of many missed opportunities.
 Due to partisanship, the legislature failed to pass a much needed transportation bill to fix our roads, bridges, and public transit.
 The legislature failed to address the economic challenges facing everyday Minnesotans, failed to fully invest in our children, failed to reinstate voting rights, failed to address the many racial, educational, and economic disparities that disproportionately impact our communities of color.

-Our agenda for 2014 is just as big.
+Our agenda for 2016.

 Minnesota’s strength is the strength of our communities – all our communities, working together toward a common goal.
 I look forward to joining you in that effort this year.